garrettmflynn/hed-javascript/README.md

      )
    })
    ```
+### Syntactic Validation Only
-1. (Syntactic validation only) Call the validator as follows (assuming `hedString` is the string to validate).
+ Call the validator as follows (assuming `hedString` is the string to validate).
 The second parameter is only required if checking for warnings.
    ```javascript
    const [result, issues] = hedValidator.validator.validateHedString(
      hedString,